a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 ### How to target it in code

 You can use the [`inverted-colors` media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/inverted-colors) to to target Dark Mode in CSS.
-In the following example, we invert images and video when Inverted Colors mode is active.
+In the following example, we invert images and video when Inverted Colors Mode is active.
 This keeps them looking the way they were intended, while allowing the rest of the UI to change:

 ``` css
 @media (inverted-colors: inverted) {